Mortierella

 Mortierella species are soil fungi belonging to the order Mortierellales within the subphylum Mortierellomycotina (phylum: Mucoromycota).
 The widespread genus contains about 85 species.

 Taxonomy

 The genus name of Mortierella is in honour of the Belgian Barthélemy Dumortier (1797–1878), a botanist and Member of Parliament.

 The genus was circumscribed by Henri Eugène Lucien Gaëtan Coemans in Bull.
 Acad.
 Roy.
 Sci.
-Belgique series 2, Vol.15 on pages 536-539 in 1863.
+Belgique series 2, Vol.15 on pages 536–539 in 1863.

 Ecology

 Species of Mortierella live as saprotrophs in soil, on decaying leaves and other organic material.
 Other species live on fecal pellets or on exoskeletons of arthropods.
 Penicillium, Trichoderma, Mucor and Mortierella species belong to an ecology group which are the first organisms growing on roots.
-Salt described that the frequency of Mortierella species growing on the surface of roots from spruce is higher in comparison to other species (e.g. Fusarium, Pythium etc.).
+G. A. Salt described that the frequency of Mortierella species growing on the surface of roots from spruce is higher in comparison to other species (e.g. Fusarium, Pythium etc.).